darciew/CV/README.md

 - Experience working in an agile environment, taking part in stand-ups and leading retrospectives.

-- Organised 'Tea Time Tuesdays' at Property Partner as part of a 'culture uplift', which was a chance for everyone in the company to take a 10 minutes break over a nice cup of tea and check-in with each other.
+- Organised 'Tea Time Tuesdays' at Property Partner as part of a 'culture uplift' - a chance for everyone in the company to take a 10 minutes break over a nice cup of tea and check-in with each other.

 ### Mentoring

-- During my time at Makers I signed up to mentor students from newer cohorts and really enjoyed the experience.
-One thing I am particularly proud of was creating a program to help improve my mentee's TDD skills.
-After pairing on the exercise he contacted me after to say it massively helped him improve his process and he was able to complete a piece of work that he was unable to do previous to our session.
+- Signed up to mentor students from newer cohorts and really enjoyed the experience.
+Created a program to help improve my mentee's TDD skills, after pairing on the exercise he contacted me after to say it massively helped him improve his process and he was able to complete a piece of work that he was unable to do previous to our session.

 ## :mortar_board: Education